David Franj

-David Franj (born 23 September 1975) is the performance name of David Frangiosa (also seen as David Franciosa), who is an Australian singer-songwriter-author.
+David Frangiosa (born 23 September 1975), known professionally as David Franj, is an Australian singer-songwriter.
 Frangiosa had three singles on the ARIA Singles Chart top 40: "Oxygen" (March 2002), "Never Be Amazing" (August) and "God Only Knows" (February 2003).
 All appeared on his debut album, Wrong Place, Wrong Time (March 2003), which reached the ARIA Albums Chart top 60.

 He co-wrote the song "Perfect" (April 2008) with its performer, Vanessa Amorosi, which reached No. 4 on the ARIA Charts and is certified double platinum.
 It was nominated as the Most Played Australian Work at the APRA Music Awards of 2009.

 Biography

 David Franj, was born as David Frangiosa, and was raised in Melbourne.

-2003: Solo career

 Franj's first single, "Oxygen", was released to radio in early 2002 and peaked at No. 25 on the ARIA Singles Chart in April.
 It was followed by "Never Be Amazing", which reached the Top 40 in August.
 His third single, "God Only Knows", also reached the top 40, in February 2003.
 His debut album, Wrong Place, Wrong Time, reached No. 53 on the ARIA Albums Chart.

-In December 2003 Franj provided "I Want to Wake Up with You" for the soundtrack for the Australian comedy film, The Wannabes.
+In December 2003, Franj provided "I Want to Wake Up with You" for the soundtrack of the Australian comedy film, The Wannabes.